 The Sherwood Fox Arboretum

 The Sherwood Fox Arboretum encompasses all the planted trees and shrubs on campus and represents the biodiversity of woody plants hardy in temperate regions.
+Western is located at the centre of the Carolinian Zone, making our region the richest in biodiversity in all of Canada.
 As the Sherwood Fox Arboretum presents a larger range of trees than can be found in parks or nurseries, it has an important role in public education and scientific research.
 Many of the trees on campus are labeled for easy identification.
 Dr. W. Sherwood Fox had been hired to teach the Classics Department in 1917.
 In 1919, he was appointed Dean of Arts and Science; he was inaugurated as President in 1928 with a celebration that jointly recognized Western's Golden Jubilee.